Old Firm: No Celtic or Rangers away fans at first two league derby matches

-Celtic and Rangers had agreed a five per cent allocation for visiting supporters would return this season; it is understood Celtic have written to Rangers confirming they will not give away tickets for the first meeting of the season at Parkhead - on September 1, live on Sky Sports
+Celtic and Rangers had agreed a five per cent allocation for visiting supporters would return this season; there will now be no away fans at the games on September 1 & January 2, both live on Sky Sports; SPFL confirms travelling supporters will return for third league meeting in March

 There will be no away fans at the first two Old Firm league matches this season.